Honda Valkyrie: Standard, Tourer and Interstate

-In 1999, the Interstate model was added to the lineup, which included a fork-mounted fairing along with a larger capacity fuel tank and a trunk at the rear of the motorcycle.
-It was designated as a GL1500CJ.
+In 1999, the Interstate model was added to the lineup, which included a fork-mounted fairing along with a larger capacity fuel tank with 26 Liters (6.9 US gallons) and a trunk at the rear of the motorcycle.

+It also featured a stiffer frame, better shocks, AM/FM radio, radiator pods for better wind management and wired intercom.
+Honda offered optional CB radio and fog lights mounted inside of the radiator pods.
+It was designated as the GL1500CF.

 As sales eventually dwindled, the Interstate and Tourer models were dropped after 2001, leaving only the Standard model remaining.
 2003 saw the Standard offered only in black and was the last year of the original Valkyrie.

 Rune

-Honda introduced a limited edition model in 2003 named the Valkyrie Rune with a 1832 cc engine.
+Honda introduced a limited edition model in 2003 named the Valkyrie Rune with a 1832 cc engine, sourced from the Honda Goldwing 5th Generation.
 It was a major departure from the original Valkyrie in styling and purpose.

+The objective of the Rune was to be a tour de force, showing what Honda as a manufacturer could develop.
+To quote the project leader, Masanari Aoki, "No performance goals, no distinct function, purchase price not a consideration.".

+Its debut price in 2004 was US$27,000, but they actually cost over US$100,000 each to be manufactured.
+That is mostly because besides the engine, all remaining parts were custom made by Honda exclusively for the Rune.

+The production numbers are not confirmed, allegedly Honda made around 3,000 units and assigned one to each licensed dealership in the North America.
+To quote a Canadian Honda representative in 2004: "There will definitely be less than one per dealer.".

+Apparently the original idea was to collect consumer's feedback on the limited production Rune in preparation for an upcoming commercially viable model to be released in the coming year.

 This model was produced at the Honda motorcycle plant in Marysville, Ohio.

 EVO6 concept

 Honda presented the EVO6 concept motorcycle at the Tokyo Motor Show 2007.
 Based on the flat-six 1832 cc engine from the Goldwing, the EVO6 produces more power than its touring ancestor.
 The EVO6 features Honda's Human Friendly Transmission (HFT) that can be operated in a fully automatic mode or a six-speed manual mode.